 - produce recommendations, underpinned by a robust data set, of improved harvesting systems (machinery and management) as part of an improved logistics chain for biomass energy crops.

-The harvesting system will be divided into the following component parts before re-assembling the optimal components into improved systems:
+The harvesting system was divided into the following component parts before re-assembling the optimal components into improved systems:

 - Cutting mechanism, losses, re-growth potential,